Naseband/APC40Interface/README.md

 If you want to utilize these initial slider values, you should make sure to have your input callback/queue connected before sending the initialization message.

 If the APC40 is disconnected and reconnected you will also have to clear the current state of the interface, so that the desired state can be synced correctly with the APC40.
 See APC40Interface::ResetCurrentState().

+# Midi libraries

+There are various midi libraries, they should all work well with the interface.
+You do however need a library that supports SysEx messages.

+On Windows, I would strongly recommend either using the winrt midi functions or use WinMM directly (SendLongMessage for all types of messages).

+Most libraries (such as libremidi, RtMidi, etc) use WinMM's SendShortMsg as a backend on Windows which is heavily throttled on Win10 and Win11 unless you are really far behind on updates.

 # Examples